knutopia/Modlogr/README.md

 If you turn off the Pi *without* giving it time to process recent recordings, or while it is processing recordings, the processing of raw recordings will restart  the next time you power up the Pi.

 ### Transferring Files
-1. Power on the Raspberry Pi if it is off
-2. On your computer, connect to the Pi using your file transfer software
+1. On your computer, connect to the Pi using your file transfer software
-3. In the file transfer software, navigate to the Processed Recordings folderon the Pi.
+2. In the file transfer software, navigate to the Processed Recordings folderon the Pi.
-4. Transfer the recordings you want to your computer
+3. Transfer the recordings you want to your computer
-5. On your computer, import the transferred files into your DAW.
+4. On your computer, import the transferred files into your DAW.
-6. in the file transfer software, delete the processed recording you just transferred from the Raspberry Pi, to free up space.
+5. in the file transfer software, delete the processed recording you just transferred from the Raspberry Pi, to free up space.
 Aslo delete other recordings that you don't plan to use.
-7. When done, turn off the Raspberry Pi.

 * Files can be transferred to the computer while recording is happening.
 * Only past recordings that have been processed are available for transfer in the *Processed Recordings* folder.